 To demonstrate successful completion, the Recipient must submit the following into DEMES:

-• Exhibit 3 - Certification letter for the Emergency Management Director in accordance with Rule 27P-19.004, Florida Administrative Code, in accordance with Table below.

-• Reporting Form 4 - Staffing Detail and Position Descriptions for funded emergency management staff in accordance with Table below.
+Exhibit 2 - Certification letter for the Emergency Management Director in accordance with Rule 27P-19.004, Florida Administrative Code, in accordance with Table below.
+Reporting Form 4 - Staffing Detail and Position Descriptions for funded emergency management staff.